 Isis’ focus is on domain-driven design, with the emphasis on the bit that matters: the domain.
-The productivity and clean architecture comes about by omitting all the irrelevant artefacts of a custom-coded n-layer architecture (views, controllers, commands, persistence); you build your app solely and entirely by writing the core domain objects.
+The productivity and clean architecture comes about by omitting all the irrelevant artifacts of a custom-coded n-layer architecture (views, controllers, commands, persistence); you build your app solely and entirely by writing the core domain objects.

 There’s a pattern for this type of approach: naked objects.
 Isis automatically provides a webapp UI inferred directly from the structure and behaviour of your domain objects.
 What’s more, Isis also makes your domain model accessible through REST following the “Restful Objects” specification.